 In our efforts, we set up ambulances, protectives masks, and social distancing, but these only help us to be separated from our loved ones.
 The streets are no longer what they used to be.
 Darkness has taken over.
 In our misery, we are wondering when light will shine again on our empty streets.
 We want the end of loneliness and quarantine life.
 We are eager to cherish the return to normal activities.
 Our everyday life is more meaningful than the flowers we put on the monuments.

 “Oh, dear brothers and sisters who have succumbed to COVID-19, this cruel pandemic took you away, but it is not yet the end!
 This pandemic shall not forever possess the sky.
 It will eventually fade away.
 We know you fought bravely, and the pain of losing you has kept the world going.
 We really suffer your not being here, and nothing can ever replace you.
-We are energized by the thought that you were part of us.
+And we are energized by the thought that you were part of us.
 You were brave!”

 “We carry you and cherish your loving memory every sunrise.
 You live in our hearts and in our prayers.
 Even though we cannot communicate with you, you have crossed the road before us and are resting in peace.
 We cherish the thought of seeing you again.